Skip to contents

 Details

-This function is the package-native counterpart to the app's download bundle.
+This function is the one-call fit-level archive and HTML route.
 It reuses existing mfrmr helpers instead of reimplementing estimation or diagnostics.
-It is also the one-call fit-level HTML route: when diagnostics = NULL, the exporter computes the diagnostics it needs, then writes the requested CSV/text/replay artifacts and a lightweight HTML page from the fitted object.
+When diagnostics = NULL, the exporter computes the diagnostics it needs, then writes the requested CSV/text/replay artifacts and a lightweight HTML page from the fitted object.
 Use mfrm_results() and mfrm_report() first when you want to inspect a results object before writing files; use export_mfrm_bundle() when the goal is a project-folder bundle from fit.

 Choosing exports